annotation/text-fabric/docs/Server/Common.md

     and with a cast of checkbox values to booleans.

     This function is used right after reading the form off a request.
-    Raw form data is turned into logical data for further processing by the web server.
+    Raw form data is turned into logical data for further processing by the webserver.

 ## HTML formatting